MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/building-usb-devices-for-windows.md

 ---
-Description: 'This section provides links for manufacturers of USB peripheral devices.'
+Description: This section provides links for manufacturers of USB peripheral devices.
 MS-HAID:
 - 'buses.diagnostic\_tools\_for\_usb\_devices'
 - 'buses.event\_tracing\_for\_windows'